 Frequently Asked QuestionsLast updated 17/09/2021

-We’ve put together some answers to the most frequently asked questions about coming to KIMS Hospital.
+We’ve put together some answers to the most frequently asked questions about coming to KIMS Hospital and Covid-19.
 We’ll update this page regularly with new content, and you’ll be given all the details you need about coming in for an appointment when we send you your appointment booking information

 Are appointments still going ahead?

-We are pleased to advise that both KIMS Hospital and our Medical Centre in Sevenoaks will remain open.
+We are pleased to advise that both KIMS Hospital and our Medical Centre in Sevenoaks are open.
 Please continue to attend your appointments as normal.